MKand/GatewayAPI/demos/multi-team/Instructions.md

 ```
 ## Deploy Team A's Application

-Deploy the endpoint of the form *team-a.endpoints.<project-id>.cloud.goog* by running the following terraform command.
+Deploy the endpoint of the form *app-a.endpoints.<project-id>.cloud.goog* by running the following terraform command.

 ```sh
 cd $WORKDIR/demos/multi-team/team-a/infra-repo/terraform
 terraform init -backend-config="bucket=${PROJECT_ID}"
 terraform plan -out=tfplan
 ```
 Verify the infrastructure is according to plan.
 If so, proceed to the next step.
+The terraform module will also create the certificate for *AppA*, called *app-a-gtw-cert* and add it to the certmap referenced by the gateway resource.

 ```sh
 terraform apply tfplan
 ```